Persian cat breed information and advice

 Size | 20-25cm |

-Weight | 3.6-6.8kg (males); 3.2-4.5kg (females) |
+Weight | 3.6-6 kg (males); 2-5 kg (females) |

 Grooming | daily grooming required |

-Temperament | affectionate, friendly, home-loving |
+Temperament | affectionate, friendly, home-loving, reserved with strangers |

 Exercise | not very energetic, so not much needed |

-Although the Persian is a tough and robust cat breed, they can have several breed-related problems.
+Although the Persian is a tough and robust breed, they can have several breed-related problems.
 So, it’s important to protect your Persian with cat insurance to help with the cost of any medical treatment.

-Sainsbury’s Bank Pet Insurance
+Sainsbury’s Bank Pet Insurance for Persian cats

-With Sainsbury’s Bank, you can take out pet insurance for your Persian cat as long as they’re over 8 weeks and less than 10 years old.
-Take out a policy for your Persian before they turn 10, and we’ll continue to cover them as they get older as long as you renew your policy year after year.
+Take out a policy for your Persian cat before they turn 10, and we’ll continue to cover them as they get older as long as you renew your policy year after year.

 How to care for a Persian cat